 The scientific name for Lemon Balm is Melissa officinalis.
 Melissa is the Greek word for “bee.”
 Other names include Melissa, Honey Plant, Sweet Mary, Sweet Balm, Bee Balm, Cure-all, and Dropsy Plant.
 The perennial herb is from the mint family and is native to Europe.
 But it grows globally.
-Ancient Greeks used it a couple thousand years ago, and it was quite popular in the Middle Ages.
+Ancient Greeks used it a couple of thousand years ago, and it was quite popular in the Middle Ages.
 It’s reported that King Charles V of France drank Lemon Balm daily for optimal health.
 Studies conducted in 2003 did produce evidence of its healing properties.

 The shrub reaches an average of two feet in height.
-Its oval leaves are wrinkled and dark or yellowish green with a sweet-lemon fragrance.
+Its oval leaves are wrinkled and dark or yellowish-green with a sweet-lemon fragrance.
 Its small flower clusters are white to light yellow and bloom in spring and summer.

 Chemical Constituents in Lemon Balm

-The chemical constituents in Lemon Balm include antioxidant flavonoids, soothing terpenes such as citronellal, antiviral tannins, anti-bacterial and viral polyphenols, and bitter principle.
+The chemical constituents in Lemon Balm include antioxidant flavonoids, soothing terpenes such as citronellal, antiviral tannins, anti-bacterial and viral polyphenols, and a bitter principle.

 Lemon Balm’s Effects on Women’s Health